 Family Watch Dog

-This is a national sex offender website that allows people to search by their address to locate sex offenders in their neighborhoods.
+Family Watch Dog is a national sex offender website that allows people to search by their address to locate sex offenders in their neighborhoods.
 Visitors can also take quizzes and view safety strategies.
-A great site for teens and parents alike.

-This website offers lots of cool information for girls to use.
+Girlshealth.gov offers lots of cool information for girls to use.
 Whether you’re stressed out about school or just need to know more about healthy relationships.
-This website covers it all.

 Love Is Not Abuse

-This site was launched by Liz Claiborne, Inc. to heighten awareness of, and encourage social change on relationship violence: sexual violence, domestic abuse, elder abuse.
+This site was launched by Liz Claiborne, Inc. to heighten awareness of, and encourage social change on topics of relationship violence such as sexual violence, domestic abuse, elder abuse.

 Men Can Stop Rape

-A website that supports young men’s capacity to challenge harmful aspects of traditional masculinity, to value alternative visions of male strength, and to embrace their vital role as allies with women and girls in fostering healthy relationships and gender equity.
+A website that supports young men’s capacity to challenge harmful aspects of traditional masculinity, together with alternative visions of male strength, while also embracing their vital role as allies in fostering healthy relationships and gender equity.

 NATIONAL TEEN DATING ABUSE HELPLINE

 Telephone and Web-based interactive technology to reach teens and young adults experiencing dating abuse.
-Trained peer volunteers between ages of 18 and 24 answer the helpline during peak hours.
+Also, trained peer volunteers between ages of 18 and 24 answer the helpline during peak hours.

 National Online Resource Center on Violence Against Women (VAWnet)

 Provides public web based collection of advocacy-based electronic resources on domestic and sexual violence.
-Materials include research papers, fact sheets, federal and state funding information and program development materials.
+Specifically, materials include research papers, fact sheets, federal and state funding information and program development materials.

-This site, provided by the National Coalition for gay, lesbian, bisexual & Transgender youth, offers information about community role models, resources, and opportunities for youth to communicate with each other about sexual orientation.
+This site, provided by the National Coalition for gay, lesbian, bisexual & Transgender youth, offers information about community role models and resources.
+Additionally, there are opportunities for youth to communicate with each other about sexual orientation.

 The Rape Abuse Incest National Network is the nation’s largest anti-sexual assault organization.